Seattle Symphony

 The Seattle Symphony is an American orchestra based in Seattle, Washington.
 Since 1998, the orchestra is resident at Benaroya Hall.
 The orchestra also serves as the accompanying orchestra for the Seattle Opera.

 History

 Beginnings

 The orchestra gave its first performance on December 29, 1903, with Harry West conducting.
 Known from its founding as the Seattle Symphony, it was renamed in 1911 as the Seattle Philharmonic Orchestra.
 In 1919, the orchestra was reorganized with new bylaws under the name Seattle Symphony Orchestra.
 The 1921–22 season was cancelled due to financial problems.
 The orchestra was revived in 1926 under the direction of Karl Krueger.
+From 1941 to 1943, Thomas Beecham was the Symphony's musical director and conductor.

 Pacific Northwest Symphony Orchestra

 In 1947, the Seattle Symphony merged with the Tacoma Philharmonic to form the Pacific Northwest Symphony Orchestra.
 Performances were held in Seattle, Tacoma, and Olympia, with conducting duties split between Carl Bricken and Eugene Linden.
 This arrangement ceased after one season, when the Seattle Symphony decided to withdraw from it.
 A feud between the musicians and the board surfaced in 1948, and a majority of the musicians divorced themselves from the board and created a new orchestra called the Seattle Orchestra, a partnership (collective) operated by the musicians themselves, who chose Linden as their conductor.

 The Seattle Symphony announced a separate orchestra season with eighteen concerts at the old Meany Hall for the Performing Arts on the University of Washington campus.
 The symphony was to be directed by Stanley Chapple, and a series of guest conductors: Artur Rodzinski, Jacques Singer, and Erich Leinsdorf.
 Personnel for the Seattle Symphony were announced in the press on October 24, 1948, and included a few musicians who had chosen not to defect to the Seattle Orchestra and some new faces as well.
 The Seattle Symphony season was then postponed and eventually cancelled.
 The Seattle Orchestra, meanwhile, gave its first performance on November 23, 1948.
 An accommodation was reached between the Seattle Symphony and the Seattle Orchestra, and the two organizations merged, and the name "Seattle Symphony Orchestra" was retained.
 The partnership system was also retained, and musicians gained access onto the board.
 The partnership system was eventually dissolved at the request of Milton Katims in 1955.
 Even so, for most of its 100-year history, and especially today, the ensemble is known by the two-word name "Seattle Symphony".